YosukeSugiura/ImageQualityAssesment/README.md

-# Image Quality Assesment Demo
+# Image Quality Assesment ( with Demo )

-Implementation of Image Quality Assesment using DNN with No Reference.
+**Implementation of Image Quality Assesment using DNN with No Reference.**

+In demo, this system captures image by web camera and outputs IQA score in real-time.

 You can try it on local PC as well as goole colaboratory.
 But **trainng is possible only on your PC**.
 (Training on google colab is in the future.)